-15. Narrations that include meaningful proverbs popular in other cultures that were attributed to the prophet to enhance his effectiveness.
+15. Narrations that include meaningful proverbs famous in other cultures attributed to the Prophet enhance his effectiveness.

 2. Narrations that defy logic and experience.
-For instance, eggplant is the cure of all illness or the one who eats squash is blessed.
+For instance, eggplant is the cure of all illnesses, or the one who eats squash is blessed.
 It is neither proven through experience nor logic.

-4. Narrations promising the greatest reward for the smallest acts of virtue.
+4. Narrations that promise the greatest reward for the minor acts of virtue.

-5. Narrations promising worst punishment for smallest sins.
+5. Narrations that promise the worst punishment for most minor sins.

-6. Narrations describing the superiority of flowers such as saying that the rose was created from the perspiration of Prophet Muhammad.
+6. Narrations that describe the superiority of flowers.
+For instance, it is wrong to say that the rose was created from the sweat of Prophet Muhammad.